 A key piece in the financial planning of your business involves paying close attention to its cash flow.
 To put it simply, having a positive cash flow means having more cash coming in (as a result of investments or product sales) than cash coming out (expenses and bills).
 Managing your cash flow is not always straightforward -- it requires focus, strategizing and planning.
 So how do you make sure that you have a positive cash inflow at the end of the month?
 If you are looking for tips on cash management, our experts are here to help.

 How to Improve Cash Flows for Business Owners

-With the goal of helping you better manage your cash flow, here are six financial planning tips on how to do it better:
+With the goal of improving cash flow of your business in mind, here are six financial planning tips to get you started.

 Regularly Monitor Your Cash Balance

 If you want to succeed in today’s competitive business climate, your company must adopt the best practice of regularly monitoring its cash flow.
 Consider the scenario in which your business is faced with a cash flow problem that could have (easily) been predicted.
 However, as a result of going unnoticed you will have to improvise or pivot in order to improve or secure additional business financing.

 The equation behind all of this is simple.
 Inflows of cash from sales, investments, or other sources are offset by cash outflows such as marketing expenses, payroll, and other capital expenditures.
 Many businesses thrive when the inflows > outflows, which creates a cash surplus.
 According to Harvard Business School: “Having an excess of cash allows the company to reinvest in itself and its shareholders, settle debt payments, and find new ways to grow the business.”